radiocontrolled/kaching-kaching/readme.md

 ## Dependencies

 The exchange rate data that this tool uses is from the <a href="https://openexchangerates.org/">Open Exchange Rates</a> project.
 Open Exchange Rates data
 (rates and currency names) is bootstrapped into the page using the cURL PHP library.
-Bootstrapping is handled in a file called `request.php`, which isn't included in the public
+I handle bootstrapping in a request file (not included in this repo).
+See
-GitHub repository for this project, but for an example of how you might do this see `exampleRequest.php`.
+`exampleRequest.php` for a sample of how you might build this.

 This application also makes use of <a href="https://josscrowcroft.github.io/money.js/">Money.js</a>, a JavaScript currency conversion library.